 After the completion of each semester, the Vice President for Academic Affairs will compile the Dean's List.
 To be eligible for this distinction, full-time students must have attained a grade point average in that semester of 3.6 or higher while completing at least 12 graded credits, and have no incomplete or failing grades.
-Part-time students are eligible for the Dean's List when they have earned a 3.6 GPA in that semester while completing at least six graded credits and have no incomplete or failing grades.
+Part-time students are eligible for the Dean's List when they have earned a 3.6 GPA in that semester while completing at least six graded credits and have no incomplete or failing graded credits at least six graded credits and have no incomplete or failing grades.
 The Dean's List is based only on graded credits earned at Mount Mary University.